BrianSidebotham/van-norman/readme.md

 Information surrounding the Van Norman milling machine that we bought off of eBay.
 A great tool that could have done with a bed regrind.
 It didn't have much life left in it, but it was a beast.

+There's some information about the [spindle taper](taper.md).
+I converted an MT3 (or 5C, can't quite remember which) ER32 collet set to fit the spindle of the Van Norman.

 ![](ebay_photos/9337_1.JPG)

 ![](manual_scan/cover.jpg)